pu2clr/MCP23008/README.md

 Do you need some old version (release) of this library?
 If yes, [check here](https://github.com/pu2clr/MCP23008/releases).

-## Other Arduino Libraries by the author
+## Other Arduino Libraries developed by the Author

 * [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
 This library was built based on “Si47XX PROGRAMMING GUIDE; AN332” and it has support to FM, AM and SSB modes (LW, MW and SW).
 It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version;
 * [PU2CLR SI4844 Arduino Library](https://github.com/pu2clr/SI4844).
 This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
 It is available on Arduino IDE.
 This library is intended to provide an easier interface for controlling the SI4844.